Noah's Ark: Ark's geometry

 In Europe, the Renaissance saw much speculation on the nature of the Ark that might have seemed familiar to early theologians such as Origen and Augustine.
 At the same time, however, a new class of scholarship arose, one which, while never questioning the literal truth of the ark story, began to speculate on the practical workings of Noah's vessel from within a purely naturalistic framework.
 In the 15th century, Alfonso Tostada gave a detailed account of the logistics of the Ark, down to arrangements for the disposal of dung and the circulation of fresh air.
-The 16th-century geometer Johannes Buteo calculated the ship's internal dimensions, allowing room for Noah's grinding mills and smokeless ovens, a model widely adopted by other commentators.
+The 16th-century geometer Johannes Buteo calculated the Ark's internal dimensions, allowing room for Noah's grinding mills and smokeless ovens, a model widely adopted by other commentators.

 Irving Finkel, a curator at the British Museum, came into the possession of a cuneiform tablet.
 He translated it and discovered an hitherto unknown Babylonian version of the story of the great flood.
-This version gave specific measurements for an unusually large coracle (a type of rounded boat).
-His discovery lead to the production of a television documentary and a book summarizing the finding.
+This version gave specific measurements for an unusually large quffa (a type of coracle).
+His discovery led to the production of a television documentary and a book summarizing the finding.
 A scale replica of the boat described by the tablet was built and floated in Kerala, India.

 Searches for Noah's Ark

-Searches for Noah's Ark have been made from at least the time of Eusebius (c.275–339 CE) to the present day.
-Today, the practice is widely regarded as pseudoarchaeology.
+Searches for Noah's Ark have been made from at least the time of Eusebius (c.
+275 – 339 CE) to the present day.
+In the 1st century, Jewish historian Flavius Josephus claimed the remaining pieces of Noah's Ark had been found in Armenia, at the mountain of the Cordyaeans, which is understood to be Mount Ararat in Turkey.
+Today, the practice of seeking the remains of the Ark is widely regarded as pseudoarchaeology.
 Various locations for the ark have been suggested but have never been confirmed.
-Search sites have included Durupınar site, a site on Mount Tendürek in eastern Turkey and Mount Ararat, but geological investigation of possible remains of the ark has only shown natural sedimentary formations.
-While biblical literalists maintain the Ark's existence in archaeological history, much of its scientific feasibility along with that of the deluge has been contested.
+Search sites have included the Durupınar site, a site on Mount Tendürek, and Mount Ararat, both in eastern Turkey, but geological investigation of possible remains of the ark has only shown natural sedimentary formations.
+While biblical literalists often maintain the Ark's existence in archaeological history, its scientific feasibility, along with that of the deluge, has been rejected.

-Cultural legacy: Noah's Ark replicas
+Cultural legacy

 In the modern era, individuals and organizations have sought to reconstruct Noah's ark using the dimensions specified in the Bible.
 Johan's Ark was completed in 2012 to this end, while the Ark Encounter was finished in 2016.